Navy fires captain who sought help for virus-stricken ship - KVIA

 “Captain Crozier was justifiably concerned about the health and safety of his crew, but he did not handle the immense pressure appropriately,” the lawmakers said.
 “However, relieving him of his command is an overreaction.”

-He said that removing all but 10% of the crew would be a “necessary risk” in order to stop the spread of the virus.
+He said that removing all but 10% of the crew would be a “necessary risk” to stop the spread of the virus.

 “We are not at war.
 Sailors do not need to die.
-If we do not act now, we are failing to properly take care of our most trusted asset our sailors,” said Crozier.
+If we do not act now, we are failing to properly take care of our most trusted asset, our sailors,” Crozier said.

-As of Thursday, the Navy said 31% of the USS Theodore Roosevelt crew have been tested for the virus, and 114 tested positive.
-The 180 Sailors that tested negative so far will move into Guam hotels for quarantine.
+As of Thursday, the Navy said 31% of the USS Theodore Roosevelt crew have been tested for the virus and 114 tested positive.
+The 180 sailors who tested negative will move into Guam hotels for quarantine.
 As testing continues, the ship will keep enough sailors on board to sustain essential services and sanitize the ship in port.